-In response to a NID submitted by Cedar Tower Services, Mowbray, a palaeontological heritage assessment of the Rietkloof WEF has been requested by Heritage Western Cape (HWC) as part of an integrated heritage assessment for this project (HWC letter of 3 March 2016, their Case No. 15110402GT0219E).
-The present combined desktop and field-based palaeontological heritage assessment of the Rietkloof WEF project area has accordingly been commissioned as part of the EIA for this development that is being co-ordinated on behalf of G7 by EOH Coastal & Environmental Services, Cape Town (Contact details: Ms Belinda Huddy.
+The present combined desktop and field-based palaeontological heritage assessment of the Brandvalley WEF project area has accordingly been commissioned as part of the EIA for this development that is being co-ordinated on behalf of G7 by EOH Coastal & Environmental Services, Cape Town (Contact details: Ms Belinda Huddy.
 EOH Coastal & Environmental Services.
 The Point, Suite 408, 4th Floor, 76 Regent Road, Sea Point, Cape Town RSA.
 Tel: +27 (021) 045 0904.
 Fax: +27 (46) 622 6564.
 E-mail: b.huddy@cesnet.co.za).

 Figure 1.
-Map showing the approximate location of land parcels making up the Rietkloof WEF project area, situated c.
-35 km NW of Laingsburg, Western Cape (purple polygon) (Image abstracted from the Draft Scoping Report by EOH, January 2016).
-The study area lies within the mountainous Klein-Roggeveldberge region to the west of the R354 Matjiesfontein to Sutherland tar road and is bordered by the semi-arid lowlands of the Ceres Karoo in the south.
+Map showing the approximate location of land parcels making up the Brandvalley WEF project area, situated c.
+45 km NW of Laingsburg, Western and Northern Cape (purple polygon) (Image abstracted from the Draft Scoping Report by EOH, January 2016).
+The study area lies within the mountainous Klein-Roggeveldberge region to the west of the R354 Matjiesfontein to Sutherland tar road.
 The blue line demarcates the boundary between the Northern and Western Cape.

-Figure 2 (following page).
-Overview map of the Rietkloof WEF project area showing the various land portions involved, topography, roads as well as a provisional layout of turbine positions.
-Note that this original layout has subsequently been slightly modified in the light of specialist input (See text Section 1.1 for discussion).
+Figure 2a (following page).
+Overview map of the Brandvalley WEF project area showing the various land portions involved, topography, roads as well as a provisional layout of turbine positions.
+Note that this original layout in the area referred to as BV3 has subsequently been slightly modified in the light of specialist input (See text Section 1.1 for discussion).